MOSH-Insa-Toulouse/MOSH_2020_FONTAINE_FLOUTARD/README.md

 * The TX Lora radio can be welded directly on the board
 * An antenna can be added to the PCB
 * The bottom layer is connected to the ground (green)
-* The face layer is makes connection between components
+* The face layer makes connection between components

 ![PCB](./img/pcb.PNG)